devildogdev/warlord/README.md

 - [ ] Factor multipliers for prices
 - [ ] Random Events
 - [/] Error handling for store (quantities)
+- [ ] Refactor the Inventory function to one function instead of two (one for player, and one for store)
+- [ ] Maybe make the region more global, instead of binded to the player ???

 ### Mechanics